Anna S Strid

 What legislation applies to my products?
-Which laws regulate chemical content in goods?
-Where can I find more information?
-The questions may seem endless, but the Swedish Center of Substitution can help you to navigate them.
+What obligations does my company have?
+Which laws regulate the chemical content of goods?
+The Swedish Centre for Chemical Substitution can help you find your way!

 All types of products, both goods and chemical products, are subject to chemicals legislation and it is the responsibility of the manufacturer, importer or distributor of the products to ensure compliance.
 The rules apply whether you sell the products in shops or via e-commerce, and whether they are made from virgin or recycled materials.

 Most regulations apply throughout the EU/EEA, but there are also regulations that only apply in Sweden.
 An EU regulation applies directly in all Member States without having to be transposed into national legislation.
 An EU directive, on the other hand, does not automatically apply in the Member States, but must be transposed into Swedish laws, regulations or provisions.
 Swedish legislation on chemicals is contained in the Swedish Environmental Code and is supplemented by regulations that clarify the law in various areas.

 An example of EU chemicals legislation is the REACH Regulation, which contains rules on the Registration, Evaluation, Authorisation and Restriction of Chemicals.
 It covers both articles and chemical products and includes rules on informing customers about the content of hazardous substances.
 Other examples include the CLP Regulation (which contains rules on the classification, labelling and packaging of chemical products), the POPs Regulation and the Biocides Regulation.

 The Waste Directive also contains rules on reporting the content of substances of very high concern to ECHA's SCIP database.